shakahl/browserfs-zipfs-extras/README.md

 ## `decompress-implode`: EXPLODE implementation in JavaScript

 A direct port of Info-Zip's EXPLODE algorithm to JavaScript.
+[Based on the version in this release of Info-Zip.](https://downloads.sourceforge.net/project/infozip/UnZip%206.x%20%28latest%29/UnZip%206.0/unzip60.tar.gz)

 Prereqs: